 Start here: Event Setup > Settings > Branding and Content.
 You can add your logo, as well as remove any HeySummit branding.

 Please note that you can only remove HeySummit branding if you are on our Business plan.

-Branding and Content also hold the key to even further customisation.
+Branding and Content also hold the key to even further customization.
 This is the place where you can also add your strapline and any social hashtags.

 Make sure you check how your strapline fits within the auto-generated banners for your event.
 Longer straplines might be cut off within the image.

-Branding and Content is also where you can customise the terms and conditions for your event.
+Branding and Content is also where you can customize the terms and conditions for your event.
 If left blank, the HeySummit versions will be used.